UK Court bars newspaper from naming man in harassment claim

 The case concerns allegations against an executive, identified in court papers only as ABC.

+Earlier this year Britain's High Court ruled that it was in the public interest for details of the case to be published.
+But the Court of Appeal overturned that judgment on Tuesday.

-In a ruling Tuesday, the Court of Appeal said five complainants had signed non-disclosure agreements as part of settlement packages.
-It granted an interim injunction until the High Court decides whether to allow publication of the man's identity.
+The court said the five complainants had signed non-disclosure agreements as part of settlement packages in which they received "substantial payments."
+It granted an interim injunction until a new High Court hearing on whether to allow publication of the man's identity and other details.

 The corporate use of NDAs has been under scrutiny since it emerged that movie mogul Harvey Weinstein used them to keep alleged sex abuse victims from speaking out.